Juicebox vs Tesla Wall Charger: What You Need To Know

 But if you drive an electric vehicle that isn’t a Tesla, the charger is much harder to adapt to your needs.

-The Tesla Wall Charger is perfect for those who drive a Tesla, while the Juicebox 40 may be preferable for those who don’t.
+Although they can be charged with a JuiceBox Charger, Tesla are best charged with the Tesla wall connector.
+Tesla’s Wall Charger is perfect for those who drive a Tesla, while the Juicebox 40 will probably be preferable for those who don’t.

 Both are high-quality and highly reviewed electric car chargers, but the best charger for your car changes depending on the type of car you intend to drive.